-Mr. Vlajkovic said during this discussion it became apparent that this is a process with the first step being to look at whether or not the District wants to pursue a consolidated effort and then looking at what it would take to make that happen, that being the creation of a governance structure and the creation of a strategy and asking those questions that are outlined on page 57 of 73 to help define the Guiding Principles, which will in turn dictate what the design will look like.
+Mr. Vlajkovic said during this discussion it became apparent that this is a process with the first step being looking at whether or not the District wants to pursue a consolidated effort and then looking at what it would take to make that happen.
+He said that would be the creation of a governance structure and the creation of a strategy and asking those questions that are outlined on page 57 of 73 to help define the Guiding Principles, which will in turn dictate what the design will look like.